srimokshith/Neuronudge/README.md

 # 💧 Hydration & Activity Monitor

-A desktop application that monitors your keyboard/mouse activity and reminds you to drink water at optimal intervals
+A desktop application that monitors your keyboard/mouse activity and reminds you to drink water at optimal intervals.

 ## Features